A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Conclusions

-Overall, this work highlights the Bingham slurry parametric study, and also the advantages of using advanced numerical techniques, such as FEM, to accurately capture the complex interplay of rheological properties, flow dynamics, and operational changes in pipelines transporting non-Newtonian fluids.
-Future research could further refine these models through machine learning approaches for rapid parameter optimization, and stabilization techniques could be explored to enhance model robustness.
-This work lays a foundation for more resilient pipeline designs and informed operational strategies, particularly in industries where non-Newtonian fluids pose unique challenges to system stability and durability.
+Overall, this work highlights the Bingham slurry parametric study, and also the advantages of using advanced numerical techniques, such as FEM, to accurately capture the complex interplay of rheological properties, flow dynamics, and operational changes in pipelines transporting non-Newtonian fluids. \fg{However, our work also presents some limitations important to highlight and that need to be addressed by future studies on the topic.
+On the one hand, it is necessary to compare these theoretical predictions with real measurements obtained from physical models—or better yet, with transient measurements from large-scale piping systems.
+Only in this way can we assess the accuracy of the dynamic model proposed in this article.
+On the other hand, future research could further refine these models through machine learning approaches for rapid parameter optimization, and stabilization techniques could be explored to enhance model robustness.
+Concerning the governing equations, future research will also encompass the implementation of a fully unsteady friction model for the pipe walls \cite{wahba2013non}.
+This work lays a foundation for more resilient pipeline designs and informed operational strategies, particularly in industries where non-Newtonian fluids pose unique challenges to system stability and durability.}